TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Four-Bay Battery Tester/readme.md

 * **Start/Reset current channel:** long-press the third button (`R/S`)
 * **Start/Reset ALL channels:** long-press the first button (`M`)

 The display’s **STA** field shows the test status.
 The test stops automatically upon completion.
 Pressing the right button again will pause or abort an ongoing test.

 #### USB-C Power Supply Requirements For Charging
 Keep in mind that tests involving *charging* (`CHG` and `AUTO`) need a *specific USB-C port* to be connected to external USB power once charging is activated.
 If the required *USB-C port* is not connected to external USB power, charging current for this channel remains at **0A**.

 > [!NOTE]
-> This may be have been confusing, so let's elaborate: if you connect **just one** *USB-C* connector to external USB power, then all four channels seem to work just fine, report test results, and can be confugured alright.
+> This may be have been confusing, so let's elaborate: if you connect **just one** *USB-C* connector to external USB power, then all four channels seem to work just fine, report test results, and can be configured alright.
 However, once any of your tests invokes charging, then the *charging current* will always stay at **0A** for those channels that are served by the disconnected *USB C* port.
 To play simple and safe, make sure you connect *both USB-C connectors* to external USB power.

+---

 ## Test Results